AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 For the \ac{AFDM}, the modulator and demodulator architecture admit the same generic pulse-shaping operation without altering hardware, employing the same digital filter in \eqref{eq:OFDM_pulse_shaping} as \ac{OFDM} prior to transmission, as the subcarrier orthogonality in time-frequency domain is guaranteed by the underlying unitary basis function \ac{DAFT} and the \ac{CPP} ensures circular convolutional structure under chirp-periodicity, just as the \ac{OFDM}'s \ac{DFT} basis with \ac{CP}, although some non-ideal spectral properties may arise \cite{10901415}.

-However, as briefly mentioned before, the more critival result is for the \ac{OTFS}, where the theoretically ideal bi-orthogonality property of \ac{OTFS} in delay-Doppler can not be fully satisfied in practical systems with finite signal support, especially under rectangular pulses.
-In such cases, the practical \ac{OTFS} input-output relation departs from the theoretical delay-Doppler convolution model, and \ac{OTFS} suffers from loss of bi-orthogonality, necessitating complex equalization.
-Therefore, \ac{OTFS} absolutely requires dedicated pulse-shaping in the interpolating upsampler to restore the loss of bi-orthogonality (which can never be exact, only approach very close to the theoretical), a limitation not present in \ac{OFDM} and \ac{AFDM} whose channel and modulation basis remain mutually orthogonal for arbitrary pulse shapes.
+However, as mentioned before, the more critical case is \ac{OTFS}, whose theoretically ideal bi-orthogonality in delay-Doppler cannot be fully satisfied in practical systems with finite signal support, especially under rectangular pulses.
+In such cases, the practical \ac{OTFS} input-output relation departs from the theoretical delay-Doppler convolution model, suffering a loss of bi-orthogonality that necessitates complex equalization.
+Therefore, \ac{OTFS} generally requires dedicated pulse-shaping in the interpolating upsampler to mitigate the loss of bi-orthogonality (which is approached but not exactly achieved under finite support), a limitation not present in \ac{OFDM} and \ac{AFDM} whose channel and modulation basis remain mutually orthogonal for arbitrary pulse shapes.

 One approach of pulse shaping for \ac{OTFS} is to apply a time-domain pulse-shaping \ac{HT} after the \ac{ISFFT}, which can mitigate some non-idealities but remains fundamentally limited by finite support and the Balian-Low constraints.
 However, the non-rectangular pulse-shaping \ac{HT} implies that the \ac{OTFS} modulator requires three consecutive \ac{FFT}/\ac{IFFT} operations with interleaving and reshaping, which cannot be reduced further as commonly assumed for the rectangular pulse case, leading to increase in complexity and latency.